Maluuba/docker-files/docker-rtail/README.md

 # Specify rtail-server to link to.
 Make sure the alias is 'rtail-server'.
 I.e. --link <container name/id>:rtail-server
 #
 # Specify volume to mount to '/logs'.
 Can be multiple logs in multiple directories.
 #
+# Optionally specify -e FILES_IREGEX to set log pattern for selecting files for rtail.
+Defaults to any path ending in .log
+#
+# Optionally specify -e WATCH_IREGEX to set log pattern for watching for changes in the log directory.
+Defaults to any path ending in .log
+#
 $docker run -dit --name=rtail --link rtail-server -v <path to log directory>:/logs maluuba/rtail
 ```